© WFP/Hussam Al Saleh

 Large-scale hostilities and mass displacement across the northern governorates, combined with a severe economic downturn, mean that the overall food security situation is deteriorating across the country, and families require support to meet their needs and rebuild their lives.

-Today, 7.9 million Syrians are food insecure – an increase of 22 percent in just one year.
+WFP estimates that 9.3 million Syrians are now food insecure.
+This is an increase of 1.4 million in the last six months alone and the highest number ever recorded.
 Years of conflict have affected the lives and nutritional status of some of the country’s most vulnerable people, including women and children.

 Syria is in the grip of a severe economic crisis, and this is driving levels of food insecurity.
 Rising food and fuel prices and a depreciating informal exchange rate are making it more difficult for families to access the food they need.